• Skip to primary navigation

 What is a cloud?

 Clouds are droplets of water and crystals of ice.
-The exact composition depends on the temperature.
-Clouds form when warm air rises, expands and cools.
-Water molecules then attach to dust, pollution and smoke particles.
+Their exact composition depends on the temperature.
+Clouds form when warm air rises, expands, and cools.
+Water molecules then attach to dust, pollution, and smoke particles.
 When these molecules come together, they form a cloud.
-Clouds float because the water droplets forming them are warmed up by the heat from the sun, and warm air rises.
+Clouds float because the water droplets forming them are warmed up by the sun’s heat, and warm air rises.

-The altitude at which clouds form depends on several factors, such as air temperature, wind and size of the cloud.
+The altitude at which clouds form depends on several factors, such as air temperature, wind, and cloud size.

 How to make a rain cloud in a jar